mattermost/docs/source/deploy/postgres-migration.rst

    DROP TABLE Configurations;
    DROP TABLE db_config_migrations;

 Some community members have reported that they had ``description`` and ``nextsyncat`` columns in their ``SharedChannelRemotes`` table.
-These columns should be removed from the Table, consider running following DDL to drop the columns.
-(This migration will be added to future versions of Mattermost)
+These columns should be removed from the table.
+Consider running following DDL to drop the columns.
+(This migration will be added to future versions of Mattermost).

 .. code:: sql